 The Sac Metro Air District offers various incentive programs for residents, businesses, and public agencies to improve air quality in the Sacramento region to reduce the cost of less polluting equipment and vehicles.
+Coming this Fall, our 2022 Community Air Quality Grant Solicitation will offer over $22 million in mobile source incentive funding.
+For regular updates on our upcoming solicitation, please subscribe to our email list.
 See details below about our programs to see how you can participate.*

 The Sac Metro Air District received 158 applications totaling over $57 million in requests to reduce air pollution from cars, trucks, tractors, buses, and other mobile sources in the Sacramento region.
 Projects were ranked according to the procedure set in the solicitation manual.
 The final selection of projects submitted by individuals, community organizations, big and small businesses, and government agencies will fully allocate the available $18 million for this solicitation.
 The list of proposed awards and additional information about the grant solicitation can be accessed below.